HungryForPi/Google-Mentorship-Project/README.md

 This project is a website that translates the American Sign Language alphabet into English.
 The user signs the letters into a live streaming video on the website, and the corresponding English letters are shown in real-time.
 The user can also upload an image of an ASL alphabet letter, and that will be recognized.

+##Directions
+- Make sure you have Flask and Python downloaded!
+Run *python3 app.py* in your terminal, then open the IP Address that is given (127.0.0.1:5000).
+That's the website!

 ## ASL GESTURE RECOGNITION
 ### **MediaPipe**
 **What it is**: *a framework by Google for building machine-learning pipelines to process time-series data (video, audio, etc)*